1homas/Ansible_Docker/ReadMe.md

-# Docker Ubuntu Container
+# Launch Docker Desktop Containers with Ansible

-Launches a simple NGINX container instance in your local [Docker Desktop](https://docker.com) environment.
+Use Ansible to launch one or more container instance(s) in your local [Docker Desktop](https://docker.com) environment.

 ## Run

-1. Launch [Docker Desktop](https://docker.com) on your local computer
+1. Download, install and run [Docker Desktop](https://docker.com) on your workstation

 1. Setup your environment with pipenv